Credit: Jo-Anne McArthur / We Animals Media

 This image contains content which some may find confronting

 Many workplaces and even schools have sweeps on race day or place bets in other ways.
-Why not convince your work or schoolmates to put their dollars towards helping animals this year instead of betting on cruelty?
+Why not convince your colleagues or mates to put their dollars towards helping animals this year, instead of betting on cruelty?

-You could all pitch in a few dollars, draw a name out of a hat to win a box of animal-friendly treats or another prize, and then donate the rest to an animal charity of your choice.
+Participants could pitch in to win a box of animal-friendly treats or another prize, and the remaining funds could go to an animal charity of the winner’s choosing!

 This image contains content which some may find confronting